alanhogan/bookmarklets/README.md

 ## Converting to Bookmarklet Form

-I will use an online bookmarklet generator like <http://chriszarate.github.io/bookmarkleter/> (which seems the most robust — I have formerly used <http://mrcoles.com/bookmarklet/>) to convert these into bookmarklet form.
+I will use an online bookmarklet generator, particularly <https://jadengore.github.io/bookmarkleter/>, which seems the most robust and convenient, to convert these into bookmarklet form.
 Why?
 (It’s easy, after all: Just add `javascript:` in front and maybe URL-encode the script, right?)
-For consistency and reproducibility.
+For consistency and reproducibility. (formerly: [1](http://mrcoles.com/bookmarklet/), [2](http://chriszarate.github.io/bookmarkleter/).)

 Sometimes I will use CoffeeScript for the source because, dammit, it’s just easier to write better code in CoffeeScript.
 I gave a talk to this effect a few times.
 (Update: yeah, I have mostly broken this habit now.
 Feel free to submit a pull request using JavaScript instead.
 You can convert from `.coffee` dead-easy at [coffeescript.org](http://coffeescript.org).)